bokub/ha-linky/README.md

 > A **Home Assistant** add-on to sync Energy dashboards with your **Linky** smart meter

-**N.B**: Because this tool is targeted for French people, the documentation is...in French!
+**N.B**: Because this tool is targeted for French users, the documentation is...in French!

 ---